 For hazardous gas areas, wiring going into and out of the explosion-proof enclosures must be done through a conduit seal or cable gland rated for explosion-proof applications (Class 1 Div.
 1 or Zone 1) attached directly to the enclosure.
-See Figure AH-4.
+See Figure A-4.
 These seals are not needed for non-incendiary designs (Class 1 Div.
-2 or Zone 2).
+2 or Zone 2) except where extra protection from water damage is wanted.